ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

 you are not required to use it if you don't want to.
 You may also change any part of the base code as you please. **This is YOUR project.**

+**Recommendation:** Every image you save should automatically get a different filename.
+Don't delete all of them!
+For the benefit of your README, keep a bunch of them around so you can pick a few to document your progress at the end.

 ### Contents

 * `src/` C++/CUDA source files.